sigp/lighthouse/book/src/validator-doppelganger.md

 ### How long does it take for DP to complete?

-Approximately 2-3 epochs, approximately 12-20 minutes.
+DP takes 2-3 epochs, which is approximately 12-20 minutes.

 ### How long does it take for DP to detect a doppelganger?